hard-nett/docs/docs/cosmwasm/testnet/cosmwasm-deployment.md

 ```bash
 curl -sL https://get.terp.network/install > i.py && python3 i.py
 ```
 Now you have successfully completed setting up an Osmosis client node in Testnet.
-In order to use `osmosisd` from the cli, either reload your terminal or refresh your profile with : `‘source ~/.profile’`
+In order to use `terpd` from the cli, either reload your terminal or refresh your profile with : `‘source ~/.profile’`

 ### Setup the Client